SillyTavern/SillyTavern-Docs/extensions/Expression-Images.md

 1. Make sure you're on the latest release or staging version of SillyTavern.
 2. Open the extensions panel and expand the "Character Expressions" plugin menu.
-3. Click the "Local server classification" checkbox.
+3. Select "Local" in the classification source dropdown.
 4. This will start a one-time download of the classification model from HuggingFace Hub (about ~100 Mb).
 5. Generate any message to verify that the classification works and the sprite appears.
 You may also check the server console for debug logs.